rghiorghisor/basic-go-rest-api/README.md

 In order to implement a new feature (usecase) usually the following steps must be achieved:

 1. Implement a new service (e.g `property/service/property_service.go`);
-2. Register the service and service creation (e.g `server/services.go`);
+2. Register the service and service creation (e.g `cmd/api/main.go`);
 3. Implement a new repository (e.g `property/gateway/storage/mongo/mongo_repository.go`);
-4. Register the repo and its creation (e.g `server/storage/storage.go`);
+4. Register the repo and its creation (e.g `cmd/api/main.go`);
 5. Implement controller (e.g `property/gateway/http/controller.go`);
-6. Register the service and service creation (e.g `server/controllers.go`).
+6. Register the service and service creation (e.g `cmd/api/main.go`).

 Even if the project provides a template for feature folder layout, the developer can decide what is the best setup for a particular case.
+Of course, if the decision is that no services or repositories are required to be implemented, only a Controller must be retrieved.

 ## Contributing
 Pull requests are very welcome.
 For major changes, please open an issue first to discuss what you would like to change.